Donna L. Moody

-Donna L. Moody is a scholar, author, teacher, public speaker, Abenaki Repatriation and Site Protection Coordinator, and the Director of the Winter Center for Indigenous Traditions.
+Donna L. Moody was a scholar, author, teacher, public speaker, Abenaki Repatriation and Site Protection Coordinator, and founder of the Winter Center for Indigenous Traditions.

 Repatriation and Site Protection Coordinator

 Moody served as the Repatriation and Site Protection Coordinator for the Abenaki Nation from September 1994 to December 2013.
 This meant working with state agencies in New Hampshire and Vermont, federal agencies, museums, colleges/universities and private holding entities to recover, repatriate, and reinter ancestral remains, grave goods, and items of cultural patrimony for the Abenaki Nation.
 Over those nineteen years, Moody also worked to foster positive and productive communications between the Abenaki Nation and the many universities throughout New England that currently reside in the homelands of the Abenaki and other related indigenous peoples.

 At the University of New Hampshire in Durham, Moody established a relationship in October 1994 with Robert G. Goodby, anthropology professor and president of the New Hampshire Archeological Society.
 This later led to the discovery of the remains of three individuals by Goodby in 1996, which had been lost in the attic of the UNH Archaeology Lab since their excavation from an archaeological site in Seabrook, New Hampshire, in 1975.
 From 1997 to 2017, Dr. Moody and ethno-historian John Moody designed and managed the first exhaustive research and repatriation project in Abenaki country on the extensive UNHAC (University of New Hampshire Archaeological Collection), which resulted in the identification of several more human remains, numerous additional grave goods, and sacred items, many of which were repatriated to the Abenaki Nation.
-An historic, best practices, long-term research and curation set of protocols were developed in collaboration with the UNH Archaeological Department and administration to carefully and collaboratively manage the UNHAC.
+A historic, long-term research and curation set of protocols and best practices were developed in collaboration with the UNH Archaeological Department and administration to carefully and collaboratively manage the UNHAC.